 The Disability Advisory Committee known as the 'DAC' is a voluntary advisory committee to Council and the community.
 It provides advice on things that matter to people with disability in East Gippsland.
 It seeks to maximise the contribution being made by Council and its partners by working with a common agenda to create a more inclusive and accessible region.

-The Committee is made up of people with a disability, people who are family members or carers of a person with a disability, and service providers.
-It also includes Councillors and council staff.
-The members draw on their knowledge and experience to advise and help council consult and engage with the community on its plans, strategies and investments relating to improving access and inclusion.
+The Committee is made up of people with disability, people who are family members or carers of a person with disability, and service providers.
+It also includes Councillors and Council staff.
+The members draw on their knowledge and experience to advise and help Council consult and engage with the community on its plans, strategies and investments relating to improving access and inclusion.

 The Committee is voluntary and meets bimonthly.
 Appointment is for a two-year period.
-Please refer to the Disability Advisory Committee Terms of Reference (PDF 300KB) for a detailed overview of its scope and activities.
+Please refer to the Disability Advisory Committee Terms of Reference for a detailed overview of its scope and activities.

-Expressions of interest are being sort for community members looking to join the Disability Advisory Committee in the current term 2020/21.
+Expressions of interest are being sort for community members looking to join the Disability Advisory Committee in the next term 2022-24.

 The Committee’s main goal is to represent the community and to give advice to Council on access and inclusion issues.